Last updated: November 27th, 2019

 Here’s a little bit about me:

 (I’ve spent hundreds of hours studying medical literature in the ADHD field.
-This is why I call myself an ADHD researcher.
 ADHD has become an enormous part of my life).

 I graduated from Oklahoma State University in 2015.
 I attended college for 5.5 years.
-It took me a LONG time to graduate.
+It took me a pretty long time to graduate.